jarasmar/CV/Readme.md

 - Ruby, Rails, JavaScript and React
 - RSpec and Jasmine

 Interested in this experience?
-I wrote daily notes and reflections of my journey in Makers in [this repository](https://github.com/jarasmar/Track-My-Learning)
+I wrote daily notes and reflections of my journey in Makers in [this repository](https://github.com/jarasmar/Track-My-Learning).

 ### Instituto del Cine de Madrid (2015 to 2017)

 <details>
-  <summary><strong>Master in Makeup, Hair and Special Effects for Cinema</strong></summary>
+  <summary>Master in Makeup, Hair and Special Effects for Cinema</summary>
   <ul>
     <li>All teachers are part of the team of Jose Quetglas, winner of 8 Goya Awards and a Bafta.</li>
     <li>While in the school all practices are done in real shooting conditions.</li>